FASTCloud: A novel framework of assessment and selection for trustworthy cloud service: The Trust Assessment Model

-In addition, in order to obtain the real SLO that a QoS attribute of the cloud service provided by a CSP can achieve at run time, we give the following definition of consistency.
-That is,
+Besides that, in order to accurately and objectively evaluate the trust level of cloud service provided by a CPS, we utilize the AMV submitted by its CSCs to properly calibrate the SLO submitted by the CSP.
+Its purpose is to alleviate the problem to a certain extent that CSP may be driven by profits to exaggerate SLO regarding the QoS attributes of its cloud services.
+Consequently, in order to obtain the objective and real SLO regarding the QoS attributes $A$ of cloud service provided by $c_i$, we define the consistency of QoS attributes as follows.

-\begin{defin} For a given QoS attribute $ a_k $, if its SLO $ s_{ij}(a_k) $ submitted by the CSP $ c_i $ is not less than its AMV $ q_{ij}(a_k) $ submitted by the CSC $ u_{ij} $, then it is considered that the cloud service provided by the CSP $ c_i $ satisfy consistency on the the QoS attribute $a_k$. \end{defin}
+\begin{defin} For a given QoS attribute $ a_k $, if its SLO $ s_{ij}(a_k) $ submitted by the CSP $ c_i $ is not less than its AMV $ q_{ij}(a_k) $ submitted by the CSC $ u_{ij} $, then it is considered that $a_k$ of the cloud service provided by $ c_i $ complies with consistency. \end{defin}

-In a real cloud environment, QoS attributes can be divided into two types according to their features: benefit and cost.
+Moreover, the QoS attributes of cloud service can be divided into two types according to their features: benefit and cost.
 The benefit QoS attribute refers to that the higher the value of attribute is, the higher its performance or capability is (e.g., throughput and availability).
-The cost QoS attribute refers to that the higher the value of attribute is, the lower its performance or capability is (for example, packet loss rate, response time).
-Therefore, the formal definition is as follows:
+The cost QoS attribute refers to that the higher the value of attribute is, the lower its performance or capability is (e.g., latency, response time).
+Therefore, for a benefit QoS attribute $ a_k $ of the cloud service provided by CSP $ c_i $, it complies with the condition of consistency is: $ q_{ij}(a_k) \geq s_{ij}(a_k)$.
+While for a cost QoS attribute $ a_k $ of the cloud service provided by $ c_i $, it complies with the condition of consistency is: $ q_{ij}(a_k) \leq s_{ij}(a_k)$.

+In accordance with the consistency definition of QoS attribute, we can give the definition of its consistency rate.